scottdbrown/stat540-tissueSpecificMethylation/digSup.md

 **TO BE FILLED IN**

 ### Correlation
-The [exploreCorrelation](correlation/exploreCorrelation.R) script takes the TopTable results from the differential methylation and differential expression analysis as inputs.
+The [exploreCorrelation.R](correlation/exploreCorrelation.R) script takes the TopTable results from the differential methylation and differential expression analysis as inputs.
+Pearson correlations are calculated for genes present on each platform, using the log2 transformed expression values and normalized M-values for methylation.

+A random sample was chosen to illustrate the correlation between methylation M values and log2 expression values, seen [here](plots/example_correlation.pdf).

+The main figure showing the differences in correlations between groups is [here](plots/correlations_by_cell_group_CpG2.pdf).
+Pair-wise t-tests were performed for all meaningful pairs (keeping two variables constant while changing the third), and the results are summarized in [ttest_table1.xlsx](correlation/ttest_table1.xlsx).
+Grey boxes are the groups being compared, while coloured boxes indicate the status of the other variables.

+**Something about the Venn Diagrams?**

+**TO BE FILLED IN**

+### GO Analysis

+**TO BE FILLED IN**

 Future Work